Cities use innovation to get smarter about infrastructure

 The goal: To get everybody on the same page about what infrastructure projects to pursue in the Orlando region—and to work closely together on developing proposals.

 They started by hearing directly from federal transportation, environment, and energy officials about what funding is available and things they’ll be looking for in applications, such as a focus on equity, inclusion, and climate.
-They each agency and organization shared its own local priorities.
+Each agency and organization shared its own local priorities.
 They then broke out into groups focused on key topics, such as decarbonization and transit-oriented development, and prioritized projects based on potential impact and relative difficulty and began identifying the stakeholders and metrics that would be needed to make promising ideas both successful and measurable.Those workgroups will continue meeting over the coming weeks and months to refine their proposals.

 Castro says the convening tapped into a collaborative culture that local leaders have been carefully building in the Orlando region, and hope to leverage to bring in federal dollars.
 “Partnerships are the only way forward,” he says.
 “If we approach these things in silos, we’ll never fundamentally transition toward a cleaner future.”